inet-framework/inet-tutorials/_docs/wireless/step12.md

 ### Switching to APSK radio

-In this step, we replace `IdealRadio` with `APSKScalarRadio`.
+In this step, we replace `IdealRadio` with `ApskScalarRadio`.
-`APSKScalarRadio` models a radio with an APSK (amplitude and phase-shift keying) modulation scheme.
+`ApskScalarRadio` models a radio with an APSK (amplitude and phase-shift keying) modulation scheme.
 By default it uses BPSK, but QPSK, QAM-16, QAM-64, QAM-256 and several other modulations can also be configured.
 (Modulation is a parameter of the radio's transmitter component.)